 Cancellations, Lateness, and "No Shows": Riders must cancel unwanted trips during regular business hours the day prior to the trip date.
-A documented pattern of untimely cancellation notice, "no shows," or lateness for reasons within the rider's control may result in fees4 or service denial on a long term basis.
+A documented pattern of untimely cancellation notice, "no shows," or lateness for reasons within the rider's control may result in service denial.